codemagic-ci-cd/codemagic-docs/content/flutter-testing/running-automated-tests.md

 {{<notebox>}}

-If your Flutter project is in a subdirectory of the repository, Codemagic cannot detect your tests automatically unless you add at least one test file in the `project_root/test` or `project_root/test_driver` folder.
+**Note:** If your Flutter project is in a subdirectory of the repository, Codemagic cannot detect your tests automatically unless you add at least one test file in the `project_root/test` or `project_root/test_driver` folder.

 {{</notebox>}}